paylogic/developer.paylogic.com/content/articles/debian-packages.rst

 Here are a couple of notable advantages of using Debian packages:

-- It provides a controlled process for installing, removing, upgrading and downgrading packages (for example doing new releases, but also rolling back existing releases)
+- They provide a controlled process for installing, removing, upgrading and downgrading packages (for example doing new releases, but also rolling back existing releases)